Best Reason to Stay at The Point: It's an Incredibly Deluxe Nature Getaway

 • The Point, Saranac Lake, NY 12983

-• Note: The Point is closed the entire month of April for an annual spruce-up
+• Note: The Point is closed from mid-March through the entire month of April for an annual spruce-up

 As is common in the travel industry, the Expert was provided with a complimentary stay for the purpose of describing the hotel.
 For more info, see our site's Ethics Policy.